nichelicorn/complete-javascript-course/05-Guess-My-Number/readme.md

   * if state needs to be updated, think about how data is passing through the DOM

 ## 75. Manipulating CSS styles
+* can use JS to update CSS styles too! this is included in the DOM
+* use camelCase notation when updating CSS with JavaScript (doesn't recognize kebab case naming
+* always use a string to specify the updated styling values

 ## 76. Coding challenge #1